-4.1.
-WARNING: The methods described in this guide could use high voltages, resulting in the potential for electrical shock or electrocution.
-The electrical leak survey should be performed under the supervision of a trained professional.
+WARNING: The test methods described in this guide could use high voltages, resulting in the potential for an electrical shock or electrocution hazard.
+The electrical leak survey should be performed by a competent professional using specialized test equipment specifically designed for the task.
+Test equipment should be used following the manufacturer's instructions and executed following the applicable ASTM standard.

 Perform ELL survey as specified in the project specifications following geomembrane deployment.
 A realistic test of the leak detection sensitivity should be performed and documented as part of the leak location survey.
 An actual or artificial leak simulation can be used.
-The corresponding standard practice for the various leak location systems can be used to determine the size, construction, use, and operation of the actual or artificial leak simulator for that system.
+The corresponding standard practice for the various leak location systems can be used to determine size, construction, use, and operation of the actual or artificial leak simulator for that system.
 See the reference section in the end of this guide for various survey methods.

 4.2.
+WATER LANCE:

-WATER LANCE: In the water lance survey (ASTM D7703), electrically charged water is sprayed from a water wand onto the surface of the geomembrane.
+In the water lance survey (ASTM D7703), electrically

+charged water is sprayed from a water wand onto the surface of the geomembrane.
 If a discontinuity exists, the water penetrates through the geomembrane and makes the Geovolt® wet and completes the electrical circuit.
 This is detected by an audible signal by the operator.
 Water is delivered from a tank or recycled from a low spot on the geomembrane.
 The water lance is frequently used to scan the slopes of ponds, especially when a water survey or water puddle methods has been used on the base.